 - Housing varies by program site

 International Student Exchange Program (ISEP) offers programs in 50 countries.
 Qualified St. Lawrence students may study at any ISEP international member institution.
-In the recent past, St. Lawrence students have studied at the following institutions through ISEP:

 When you apply to ISEP, you will list the classes you wish to take from reviewing the courses offered to ISEP students at the host institution.
 Once you've been accepted to the program, you will follow the procedures at St. Lawrence to secure transfer credit approval prior to your departure.
 After you return, ISEP will send an official transcript to St. Lawrence and the credits and grades will be transferred to St. Lawrence and appear on your transcript.
 Students are permitted to take any course available to ISEP students at the host site, provided that the appropriate pre-requisites have been completed, and that the student has obtained pre-approval for the course from the appropriate SLU department chair.

 All students must enroll in a full course of study; 15 credit hours or the equivalent.

 The co-curricular options available to students depend on the location.
 Students will generally have access to all of the activities, clubs and other extra-curricular offerings of their host institution.

 Each ISEP university has varying options.
 You may have a room in residence hall or with a family or an apartment shared with other students.
 If your ISEP institution offers a home stay option, you are strongly encouraged to choose this option.
 Some ISEP-Direct programs do not include housing; please see the specific description for details.
 If this is the case for your program, you will be provided a stipend to pay for housing but will need to secure it for yourself.